Will EU's summer travel rebound from coronavirus pandemic? | DW | 20.05.2020

 In many parts of Croatia, Germans and Austrians represent half of the tourists at any given time.
 "We live from tourism," Croatian President Zoran Milanovic said.
 Hotels, restaurants and campsites are open, as are beaches.
 The rule of social distancing of 1.5 meters (5 feet) applies, and waiters must wear masks.
 The ferries to the islands are running again, but it is unclear how exactly the social distancing rules will be implemented there.

 To avoid traffic jams at the borders, Croatia is preparing an app for tourists.
 Tourism Minister Gari Cappelli said the app was intended to enable travelers to register with the authorities in advance of arriving.
 Among other things, the app would allow tourists to indicate their destination and accommodation in Croatia.
-"Our aim is to ensure that tourists do not have to spend a lot of time at the border," Cappelli said, Croatian media report.
+"At the beginning of May, because of the favourable overall epidemiological situation, tourist activity gradually began to grow again, and we now hope to generate 30 percent of last year's tourist arrivals," Cappelli told DW.

 'A good sign'